UCAS code: H813 BEng/CE

 This module allows you to carry out appropriate experiments in support of mass transfer, heat transfer, reaction engineering and process control.
 This involves carrying out supervised experiments and producing appropriate reports in an approved format.
 You make some formal presentations to outline efficient laboratory reporting, error analysis techniques and preparation of risk assessments.

-This module uses a group work project approach to address the impact of industrial and human activities on the environment, and the need of a sustainable approach to future developments.
-Specifically, sustainable remediation strategies for air, water and land pollution and alternative fuel and energy technologies towards zero carbon emission.
+This module uses a group work project approach to address the impact of industrial and human activities on the environment and the need for a sustainable approach to future developments.
+Specifically, you consider sustainable remediation strategies for air, water and land pollution and alternative fuel and energy technologies towards zero carbon emission.

 This module gives you the necessary skills to carry out economic calculations relevant to the process industries.
 You cover the importance of estimating costs and evaluating profitability, and highlight the way decisions are made under uncertain conditions.

-This module extends the development of independent learning skills by allowing you to investigate an area of Engineering or Technology for an extended period.
-Training will be given in writing technical reports for knowledgeable readers and you will produce a report/dissertation of the work covered.
-In addition, you will give an oral presentation, a poster presentation or both.
+You receive training in writing technical reports for knowledgeable readers and you produce a report or dissertation of the work covered.
+In addition, you give an oral presentation, a poster presentation or both.
 The topic can be in the form of a research project or a design project.

-In-sessional Academic English (for international students)
+In-sessional Academic English (for International Students)